gerin98/NewsCast/README.md

 ## Even more features

 #### Customize your news reader and read comfortably
+NewsCast allows you to change your background colour and text size in Settings.

 <img src="screenshots/clay_mockup_colours.png"/>

 #### Manage all your favourites
-Save you favourites and coma back to them later.
+Save your favourites and come back to them later.
 Favourites are available to read offline.
-When you're done with them, simply select them to remove them from your list.
+When you're done, simply select them to remove them from your list.

 <img src="screenshots/clay_mocks_fav.png"/>